oc-shopaholic/oc-shopaholic-docs/modules/offer/collection.md

 ### filterByDiscount()

-Method applies filter and returns offer list with offers that have discount.
+Method applies filter and returns offer list with offers that have discount (old_price > 0).
 Method {{ 'filter'|available_with|lcfirst }}

 ### filterByPrice($fStartPrice, $fStopPrice, _[$iPriceTypeID = null]_)